wespeters/python-p3-decorators/README.md

 ## Learning Goals

 - Reduce repeated code and enhance objects using inheritance.
-  - Use `super` to call methods on a parent class from the child class.
+  - Use decorators to add functionality to our functions.
 - Accomplish complex programming tasks using knowledge from previous modules.

 ***